openmainframeproject/foundation/zowe_conformance/test_evaluation_guide.md

    <th style="background-color:#AAAAAA">x</th>
    <th style="background-color:#AAAAAA"></th>
    <th></th>
-   <td>Every HTTP error codoe must be documented.
-IF endpoint has additional more granulator error codes just the documentation reference can be provided for these</td>
+   <td>Every HTTP error code must be documented.
+IF endpoint has additional more granular error codes just the documentation reference can be provided for these</td>
  </tr>
  </table>